Dynamic Rental Games with Stagewise Individual Rationality: Future Directions

 On the computational side, prior work~\cite{AbelsPS23} with known agent valuations was only able to analyze competitive ratios for \emph{suboptimal} algorithms, and only for welfare maximization.
 Extending their techniques to our broader class of reward functions remains an open problem even when the agent valuations are {known} to the designer (as in~\cite{AbelsPS23}).

 \paragraph{Rental extensions and market structures.} In our model, a rental agreement cannot be extended, but in some scenarios extensions make economic sense.
 Interestingly, if we allow the current renter of the asset to negotiate for an extension after their (irrevocable) initial agreement ends and the next agent arrives, we can potentially exploit the competition between the two agents.
 Similar competition may arise if agents can \emph{reserve} the item ahead of time, as in many rental markets (hotels, equipment rentals, etc.).
 We point out that some variations on the rental game may still be reducible to fixed sequences of \swacs with modified cost functions (reflecting a different opportunity cost), in which case our structural results from Section~\ref{sec:tech-overview-mono} would still apply.
+Recently, we made a step in this direction~\cite{berzack2026optimal}, effectively extending the rental game to allow for multiple customers arriving every day, but still assuming one customer can rent the asset at a time.

 \paragraph{Infinite horizons and discounting.} Our results assume a \emph{finite and known horizon}, a standard assumption in {secretary problems} and {prophet inequalities}.
 It is interesting to analyze the \emph{infinite-horizon} case with \emph{discounted reward} (see, e.g.,~\cite{BalseiroML17}), where optimal strategies remain unclear.